 The vacuum pump may only be switched on when the oil filler cap is properly closed and tight.
 We recommend submitting the pump to a leakage rate test in order to ensure the pump is leak tight.

-- Make sure that the vacuum pump has been switched off and that it cannot be switched on again accidentally. - Unscrew the oil filler cap (OFP). - Fill up to the upper level of the target circle of the oil sight glasses (OSG) or middle of the oil sight glass (Booster). - Make sure that the oil level still lies in the target circle or between the MIN and MAX markings (Booster) on the oil sight glasses. - Make sure that the seals of the filler cap are not damaged and that they sit properly.
+- Make sure that the vacuum pump has been switched off and that it cannot be switched on again accidentally. - Unscrew the oil filler caps (OFP) of the DP and MB vacuum pumps (if necessary). - Fill up to the upper level of the target circle of the oil sight glasses (OSG) or middle of the oil sight glass (Booster). - Make sure that the oil level still lies in the target circle or between the MIN and MAX markings (Booster) on the oil sight glasses. - Make sure that the seals of the filler cap are not damaged and that they sit properly.
 Replace them if necessary.
 Screw on the filler cap again.

-7.2.3 Oil Color Inspection
+Oil Color Inspection